aalarkin/SCCG-Replication-Slope/README.md

 - An example application of these functions to a marine dataset using the *Prochlorococcus* ecotype HLI

 If users wish to apply this code to their own datasets, users should first obtain:
-- A Sample x Gene matrix containing the coverage values of single cope core genes.
+- A Sample x Gene matrix containing the coverage values of single copy core genes.
 We **strongly** recommend that coverage values be based on rarefied reads, such that the same number of reads are used for every sample in the dataset.
 - A single column matrix containing the start locations for every gene based on a reference genome